 Equally, as organisations add new sources of data at an increasing rate, software testing and development teams need reliable, automated ways in which to create or mask new data sets for use in applications.

-Using tried-and-trusted IBM technologies, Northdoor provides a comprehensive range of solutions that make it easy to mask data from any variety of structured data source, automatically creating new and unique reference codes for each masking run.
+Using tried-and-trusted technologies, Northdoor provides a comprehensive range of solutions that make it easy to mask data from any variety of structured data source, automatically creating new and unique reference codes for each masking run.
 In-built custom routines enable organisations to mask, blank, anonymise or pseudonymise personal data precisely as required.
 The solutions also enable the easy generation of valid sample data for use in system development or training, significantly reducing both the cost and the potential for error.

 For more information on how your organisation can meet the internal appetite for data from testing and development groups while remaining GDPR-compliant, click here for more information.